SAINT FRANCIS AND SAINT CLARE

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Saint Francis of Assisi is one of the most famous of the medieval saints.
-He was born into a wealthy family in 1181.
-He grew up in high society and enjoyed all the pleasures and activities of the wealthy people of his day.
+Saint Francis (Francesco) of Assisi is one of the most famous of the saints who lived during the middle ages in Europe.
+He was born into a wealthy family in 1182.
+He grew up in high society and as a child and youth enjoyed all the pleasures and activities of the wealthy people of his day.

-He was severely beaten for this act by his father.
+Francesco was beaten for this act by his father.
 However, Francesco’s desire to help the poor persisted, and came out periodically in the next few years.
 As a result, he received several more beatings.

 FORMING THE FRANCISCAN ORDER